 Each accepted paper authored by a student is eligible for the SPI Best Student Paper Award, provided that the student is the first and primary author, and the presenter at the conference.
-Please follow the proper submission instructions to be considered for the Award.

 Along with the traditional technical sessions, and following the success of the 2016 edition, SPI2017 will host an Industry Forum.
 This special session will be reserved to both invited and contributed talks from the industry.
 The objective is to present and discuss problems rather than solutions, for those aspects of Signal and Power Integrity (and related topics) that have no good solution yet, neither theoretical, nor in form of EDA tools.
 The explicit goal is to foster the discussion between industry, academia, and tool vendors, so that the three communities can cooperate in the future and focus on the most relevant problems.